-Microchips has a grant agreement with the Bill & Melinda Gates Foundation, or the Foundation, relating to the development of Microchips' contraceptive program.
+The Company's wholly-owned subsidiary, Microchips, has a grant agreement with the Bill & Melinda Gates Foundation, or the Foundation, relating to the development of the pre-clinical stage contraceptive candidate, DARE-LARC1.
 Expenses eligible for grant funding must be incurred, tracked and reported to the Foundation.
-In July 2019, Microchips received approximately \$2.9 million in grant funding payments.
-At March 31, 2020, grant funding payments associated with research and development expenses for Microchips' contraceptive program not yet incurred totaled approximately \$1.1 million and are recorded as deferred grant funding liability in the Company's consolidated balance sheet.
+Microchips received grant funding payments of approximately \$2.9 million and \$1.6 million in July 2019 and June 2020, respectively.
+At June 30, 2020, grant funding payments associated with research and development expenses for DARE-LARC1 not yet incurred totaled approximately \$1.9 million and are recorded as deferred grant funding liability in the Company's consolidated balance sheet.